apple/darwin-xnu/osfmk/kern/sched_clutch.md

 **Implementation**

 The thread group level implements a variation of the FreeBSD ULE scheduler to decide which clutch bucket should be selected next for execution.
-Each clutch bucket with runnable threads is represented as an entry in a priority queue which is ordered by clutch bucket priorities.
-The clutch bucket selection algorithm simply selects the clutch bucket with the highest priority in the priority queue.
+Each clutch bucket with runnable threads is represented as an entry in a runqueue which is ordered by clutch bucket priorities.
+The clutch bucket selection algorithm simply selects the clutch bucket with the highest priority in the clutch bucket runqueue.
 The priority calculation for the clutch buckets is based on the following factors:

 * **Highest runnable thread in the clutch bucket**: The clutch bucket maintains a priority queue which contains threads ordered by their promoted or base priority (whichever property made the thread eligible to be part of that clutch bucket).
 It uses the highest of these threads to calculate the base priority of the clutch bucket.
 The use of both base and sched priority allows the scheduler to honor priority differences specified from userspace via SPIs, priority boosts due to priority inheritance mechanisms like turnstiles and other priority affecting mechanisms outside the core scheduler.
 * **Interactivity score**: The scheduler calculates an interactivity score based on the ratio of voluntary blocking time and CPU usage time for the clutch bucket as a whole.
 This score allows the scheduler to prefer highly interactive thread groups over batch processing compute intensive thread groups.